 - Provide comprehensive documentation in the client’s record

 - Maintain equipment in clean and working condition, including attending to minor repairs.

 - Assure that radiography supplies requested are the correct type and in quantities sufficient to meet program needs.

 We welcome qualified individuals with disabilities who are interested in employment and will make reasonable accommodations during the hiring process in accordance with the Americans with Disabilities Act (ADA) of 1990, as amended by the Americans with Disabilities Act Amendments Act (ADAAA) of 2008.

 Conditions of Employment

-The Radiologic Technologist must be willing and able to do the following:
+The Radiologic Technologist must be willing and able to do

 - Must be able to stand, walk, crouch, stoop, kneel, and reach.

 - Must have manual dexterity, the ability to push and pull objects, and the ability to perform repetitive motions.

 - Must be able to properly lift and move objects weighing up to 20 lbs. alone or up to 50 lbs. with assistance.